lenesk/sokolova.dk/how-to-think-back-and-regret-in-danish.md

 > *Jeg dumpede køreprøven og tænker: jeg skulle ikke være startet at læse til eksamen dagen før. (at starte - change of state).* = I failed the driving exam and think back: I should not have started studying for the exam the day before.

-Regretting sentences may be positive or negative med ‘ikke’.
+Regretting sentences may be positive or negative with ‘ikke’ or without it.

 > *Jeg er dødtræt.
 Jeg skulle ikke have arbejdet så meget. = I am deadly tired.
 I should not have worked so much.*